HL7/us-safr/input/pagecontent/specification.md

   <figcaption></figcaption>
 </figure>

-1. **Retrieve Measure Bundle:** The dQM Evaluation Engine uses an HTTP GET against the Measure Source for an [USSafrMeasureBundle](StructureDefinition-us-safr-measure-bundle.html) containing a [CQFMContinuousVariableMeasure]({{site.data.fhir.ver.cqfm}}/StructureDefinition-cv-measure-cqfm.html)<!--[CRMIShareableMeasure]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-shareablemeasure.html)--> and related resources.
+1. **Retrieve Measure Bundle:** The dQM Evaluation Engine uses an HTTP GET against the measure repository for an [USSafrMeasureBundle](StructureDefinition-us-safr-measure-bundle.html) containing a [CQFMContinuousVariableMeasure]({{site.data.fhir.ver.cqfm}}/StructureDefinition-cv-measure-cqfm.html)<!--[CRMIShareableMeasure]({{site.data.fhir.ver.crmi}}/StructureDefinition-crmi-shareablemeasure.html)--> and related resources.
 The exact Bundle(s) to retrieve is determined out of band by the facility and MeasureReport Recipient (NHSN) during onboarding and subsequent discussions.
 After retrieving the Bundle, the dQM evaluation engine parses the contents to determine which resources are needed from the Data Source, then proceeds to step 2.

 2. **Query Data Sources:**